Synesso/scala-stellar-sdk/src/main/paradox/transacting.md

 on the ledger.
 The field `resultMetaXDR` is the base64-encoded XDR payload.
 The method `ledgerEntries` will decode the payload into an instance of @scaladoc[TransactionLedgerEntries](stellar.sdk.model.ledger.TransactionLedgerEntries).

+Similarly, the ledger effect of the fees is made available via the `feeMetaXDR` field and the `feeLedgerEntries` method.

 Continue reading to learn how to obtain historical data from network via @ref:[Queries](queries.md).